top of page

 • There is an opinion that multiple charging attempts harm battery health (though I did not find strong evidence of that)

-The best all-round adapter
+The best all-round charging adapter

 Why?